aws-samples/aws-genomics-workflows/docs/aws-batch/configure-aws-batch-start.md

-# Introduction on using AWS CloudFormation to configure AWS Batch for genomics workflows
+# Introduction on AWS Batch for genomics workflows

 ## TL;DR

-For the impatient, skip to [the next part](./configure-aws-batch-cfn.md).
+AWS Batch provides a queue to send jobs to, and will manage the underlying compute necessary to run those jobs.
+For the impatient, skip to the next step ["Creating a custom AMI for genomics"](./create-custom-ami.md).

-## The Detailed Explaination
+## The detailed explaination

-We will be leveraging [AWS CloudFormation](https://aws.amazon.com/cloudformation/), which allows developers and systems administrators to easily create and manage a collection of related AWS resources (called a CloudFormation stack) by provisioning and updating them in an orderly and predictable way.

 [AWS Batch](https://aws.amazon.com/batch/) is a managed service that helps you efficiently run batch computing workloads on the AWS Cloud.
 Users submit jobs to job queues, specifying the application to be run and their jobs’ CPU and memory requirements.
 AWS Batch is responsible for launching the appropriate quantity and types of instances needed to run your jobs.

 AWS Batch removes the undifferentiated heavy lifting of configuring and managing compute infrastructure, allowing you to instead focus on your applications and users.
 This is demonstrated in the [How AWS Batch Works](https://www.youtube.com/watch?v=T4aAWrGHmxQ) video.